MKarloPilares/MediCrypt-Smart-Contract/README.md

     7. Custom role-based access controls.
     8. Granular record ownership and control.

-This smart contract has been refactored to fit production standards.
+This smart contract has been refactored to fit production standards and serve as learning material.